 1 – Determine Your Target User

 Knowing your target audience should be pretty self-evident, but surprisingly it isn’t!
-Many websites contain features or functionality that is well beyond the need of their target audience.
-Therefore, the first step in designing a user-friendly website is to determine who your target audience is and what their needs and expectations are.
+Many websites contain features or functionality that are well beyond the need of their target audience.
+Therefore, the first step in designing a user-friendly website is to determine your target audience and their needs and expectations.

 2 – Reduce Your Page Load Speed

-In 2020 most of your website visitors will use a mobile device at least once while visiting your site.
+By 2023 most of your website visitors will use a mobile device instead of a desktop computer to access your site.
 And they need to be able to navigate through your site or e-commerce store easily.
 Therefore, you need a mobile-first navigation menu that is easy to find and use on any device.

 4 – Make Your Logo Stand Out